Kamal Ibrahim (presenter)

 Kamal Ibrahim (born 10 November 1985) is an Irish TV host, producer, public speaker and beauty pageant titleholder.
-He was also the winner of Mister World 2010, having won the competition held in Incheon, South Korea on 27 March 2010.
+He was also the winner of Mister World 2010, held in Incheon, South Korea on 27 March 2010.

 Early life

 Kamal was born in Limerick, Ireland to a Nigerian father and an Italian mother; through his mother, Kamal is a cousin of American actor Danny DeVito.
-He finished primary school at J.F.K Memorial and went on to complete his leaving certificate at the Ardscoil Ris all-boys Catholic secondary school.